Skip to main content

 Data channels & data channel aliases

 The data channel concept is used to define the channels that are available in the data file.
 Technically, these are not required, but they are helpful as it enables the intellisense to work when writing math channels, and it allows aliasing if a channel could have different names in different files.
 There are two levels; the data channel and then as children the data channel alias.
 The data channel is the name that will be used in HH Data Management to reference this channel, and if no aliases exist, then this name will also be the name that is searched for in the data file to locate the channel data.
 Data channel aliases can be used to support cases where data might have different names in different files, or simply to change the name between the data file and HH Data Management.
 This may be necessary if the channel name in the data file doesn't conform to the HH Data Management syntax requirements.
 For example, HH Data Management doesn't allow spaces in channel names, where as a lot of data logger systems do.
-When processing the KPIs, HH Data Management will first search for the channel using the data channel name, then iterate through the data channel aliases to find the data.
+When processing the KPIs, HH Data Management will first search for the channel using the data channel name, then iterate through the data channel aliases, in the order they appear in the tree, to find the data.
+To change the priority the data channel aliases are given, drag the alias to the desired position in the list.
 In the example screenshot, for the AccX channel, the search order would be:

 1. AccX